 So, at the end of the day what’s the difference between PCA and CNA?

 PCAs provide personal care to patients of all ages and backgrounds.
-PCAs must complete PCA training and certification before they can begin work in their position, which usually takes less than two weeks unless they need to be recertified after a certain time period of employment.
+PCAs must complete PCA classes and certification before they can begin work in their position, which usually takes less than two weeks unless they need to be recertified after a certain time period of employment.
 CNAs perform many more patient care duties such as taking vital signs, bathing patients, feeding them, and assisting with oral hygiene such as tooth brushing or flossing.
 CNAs can also work with patients on critical procedures like range of motion exercises to help them maintain mobility.

 If you are considering a PCA or CNA job, the more you know about PCA vs CNA responsibilities, the better equipped you will be to decide whether this is the right career for you.